Social Security tax is one of the payroll taxes generally collected on wages as part of the broader FICA structure.

 It also matters because the term frequently appears in payroll, wage reporting, and tax education discussions, especially when comparing wage employment with Self-Employment Tax.

 Social Security tax appears during payroll processing and is reflected in year-end wage documents such as Form W-2.
 It is part of the year-long payroll collection process rather than a line that functions exactly like Federal Income Tax Withholding.
+For self-employed readers, the closest parallel usually appears through Self-Employment Tax and Schedule SE, not wage withholding.

 A worker reviews a W-2 and notices that wage reporting includes more than one type of tax amount.
 Social Security tax is one of the payroll-related components that helps explain why the year-end document contains more than just federal income tax withholding.